stormyRay/gps-dance-website/pic-slider/work-log.md

 *****************************************************************
 2017-01-18
 * Minor change on the expansion mode, which makes the slider expandes itself from the center, not only on one side.
+* Add clicking event for each picture/item.
+User can "expand"/"collpse" each picture by clicking it.